KennyHT/learn-kubernetes/labs/deployments.md

 Then lets build a new version of the api container:

-    make api-build VERSION=2.0
+    make kuard-build VERSION=2.0

-Now update your `api-deployments.yaml` file, changing the image tag to `2.0` and adding the following under `spec.template.metadata` in order to provide a reason for the manifest change.
+Now update your `deployments.yaml` file, changing the image tag to `2.0` and adding the following under `spec.template.metadata` in order to provide a reason for the manifest change.
 This is something that would be template driven by your CD system.

     annotations:
         kubernetes.io/ change-cause: 'Data changed in API, updating to 2.0'

 Then apply your change:

-    kubectl apply -f objects/api-deployments.yaml
+    kubectl apply -f manifests/deployments.yaml

 Then observe the state change to the list of pods every second using the `watch` command: